Domain-Driven Design with ROS-2

 • If strings are used, try to define the pattern of legal values.
 Evaluate the usage of bounded strings to improve interface quality.

 • Are application relevant values defined as constants?
-An example would the pattern for ISO 8601 date format.
+An example would be the pattern for ISO 8601 date format.

 Additional documentation can provide semantic information.
 Examples of messages are always helpful to new developers.